 - Company growth

-A3s help to maintain and keep company knowledge on record, helping to sustain good operating policies and build a strong growth culture, rooted in solving a company’s actual problems, not abstract ideas.
+A3 reports help maintain and keep company knowledge on record, helping to sustain good operating policies and build a strong growth culture rooted in solving a company’s actual problems, not abstract ideas.

 How to create an A3 report?